valitovgaziz/Resume_Website/README.md

 # Resume_Website
-That my second try to build Tesume website(more serious i hope).
+That my second try to build resume website(more serious i hope).